 For example, students may take the same P.E. two times for credit at TC.
-Students are encouraged to take a P.E. class each semester for their present and future health.
 Texarkana College students should check with the school to which they plan to transfer to determine the number of physical education courses required by that institution.
-No more than four (4) SCH of PE Activity courses can be applied toward meeting degree/certification requirements.
+No more than four (4) semester credit hours of PE Activity courses can be applied toward meeting degree/certification requirements.

 REPEAT COURSE FEES